Stochastic Weighted Graphs: Flexible Model Specification and Simulation: Applications

 We incorporated network statistics that represent reciprocity, cyclic triads, in-two-stars, out-two-stars, and transitive triads in our GERGM specification, and following the model fit in \cite{Desmarais:2012} we used no $\alpha$ down-weighting.

 We fit the above model using both the Metropolis--Hastings sampling procedure and Gibbs.
 For Gibbs, we use 50,000 simulated networks with a set burn-in of 10,000 networks in each iteration.
 We optimized the Metropolis-Hastings proposal variance at each step in the estimation process (with a target acceptance rate of 0.25) initialized a burn-in of 1,000,000 full network samples, and then sampled 2,000,000 networks from which we thinned the resulting sample by keeping every one thousandth network.
 The average acceptance rate was approximately 0.24.
-The parameter estimates and associated confidence intervals for each method are shown on the right in Figure \ref{fig:ests}.
+The parameter estimates and associated standard errors for each method are shown on in Table \ref{tab:migration}.

-Figure \ref{fig:ests} reveals that the Metropolis--Hastings and Gibbs procedures provide comparable estimates for each of the modeled predictors.
+Table \ref{tab:migration} reveals that the Metropolis--Hastings and Gibbs procedures provide comparable estimates for each of the modeled predictors.
 This suggests that each method simulates from the same distribution, as expected.
 Furthermore, these fitted GERGM reveals three interesting, perhaps expected, trends in the data: (i) there was increased migration away from states with high unemployment, (ii) there was decreased migration to states with a large population, and (iii) there was decreased migration to states with high unemployment.
 See \cite{Desmarais:2012} for a more detailed discussion of these results.
 We provide further estimation diagnostics for the Metropolis--Hastings procedure in the Appendix.